bsvetchine/django-musicbrainz/README.md

 Once you've set up the musicbrainz database, you have to tell django to use the MusicbrainzRooter for the django_musicbrainz app.

 	DATABASE_ROUTERS = ['django_musicbrainz.router.MusicbrainzRouter',]

+## Check setup

+Launch the django shell of your application and start browsing musicbrainz database

+	python manage.py shell

+	from django_musicbrainz.models import Artist
+	Artist.objects.count()
+	Artist.objects.filter(name="Metallica")

+	from django_musicbrainz.models import ReleaseGroup
+	ReleaseGroup.objects.filter(name="Nevermind")

+	from django_musicbrainz.models import Track
+	Track.objects.filter(name="Seek and Destroy")

+For more information about the musicbrainz database structure, you can have a look on [the official musicbrainz documentation here](http://musicbrainz.org/doc/MusicBrainz_Database/Schema).